PoyBoi/mindEase_v2/README.md

-# mindEase_v2

-redo of mindEase
+# mindEase_v2: A Redo of mindEase

-Test 1
+An improvement over MEv1, which used only a basic LLM call with a HTML front-end.